Gōkei Station: History

 Gōkei Station opened on February 17, 1925 as Shisawa Station (宍粟駅).
-It was rename don May 16, 1935.
+It was renamed on May 16, 1935.
 With the privatization of the Japan National Railways (JNR) on April 1, 1987, the station came under the aegis of the West Japan Railway Company.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 131 passengers daily.

 Surrounding area

 The area near Gōkei Station is fairly flat and open as most of the housing in the area is not located directly around the station.
 The Gōkei Police Station and Gōkei Post office are located near the station.
 The Takahashi River is located across Japan National Route 180, about 200m southeast of Gōkei Station.